ozars/specialized-dispatch/README.md

 use specialized_dispatch::specialized_dispatch;

-fn example<Arg>(arg: Arg) -> String {
+fn example<E>(expr: E) -> String {
     specialized_dispatch!(
-        // Type of the argument -> return type.
+        // Type of the expression -> return type.
-        Arg -> String,
+        E -> String,
         // Defaut implementation.
 At least one default value is required.
-        // Referring to values other than the argument is not supported. default fn <T>(_: T) => format!("default value"),
+        // Referring to values other than the provided argument is not
+        // supported.
+        default fn <T>(_: T) => format!("default value"),
         // Specialization for concrete type u8.
         fn (v: u8) => format!("u8: {}", v),
         // Specialization for concrete type u16.
         fn (v: u16) => format!("u16: {}", v),
-        // The argument to the dispatched function.
-This can be an arbitrary expression. arg,
+        // The expression for passing to above specializations. expr,
     )
 }